Opinion | The latest chaos at the convention reveals Trump as a miserable failure

 Even more absurdly still, Trump is in power right now.
 The claim is literally that if you think America is a smoldering hellscape at this moment, reelect the guy who is presiding over it, because only he is strong enough to overcome it.

 But Trump actually has a record on this front, too, and it’s also a record of failure.
-The convention asks us to believe Trump’s Bible-photo-op celebration of the violent clearing away of protesters and his threat to send troops into major cities (which his own military officials repudiated); his use of law enforcement in Portland (which local officials said exacerbated matters); and his ceaseless racial incitement are playing no role at all in stoking unrest.
+The convention asks us to believe Trump’s Bible-photo-op celebration of the violent clearing away of protesters and his threat to send troops into major cities (which his own military officials repudiated); his use of law enforcement in Portland, Ore. (which local officials said exacerbated matters); and his ceaseless racial incitement are playing no role at all in stoking unrest.
 You can’t point to a single thing he’s done to make things better.

 The only consistency to all this runs as follows.
 In neither case (whether it’s the worst public health and economic crises in modern times, or the worst civil unrest since the 1970s) does Trump bear a shred of responsibility for any of it.
 In reality, as the chaotic and convoluted nature of the GOP festivities confirms, Trump is a miserable failure on both fronts.